JP services

 You can access NSW Statutory Declaration Forms or Commonwealth Statutory Declarations online.

-Do you need to complete a Commonwealth statutory declaration?
 Did you know that you can create and download a digital Commonwealth statutory declaration in English using the myGov website or the myGov app?
 Your Digital Identity will be used to verify your identity and ensure your declaration is legally binding without the need for a physical witness.
 For more information, please visit myGov.

 The JP services provided at Margaret Martin Library are kindly supported by the New South Wales Justices Association Eastern Suburbs Branch.